-OCSP extensions comply with RFC 5019, RFC 6960, and CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.
+- OCSP extensions comply with RFC 5019, RFC 6960, and the Baseline Requirements. - 2.
+Extensions in the OCSP responses shall include authority key identifier of the OCSP responder.

-- 2. Extensions in the OCSP responses shall include authority key identifier of the OCSP responder. - 3.
-If an OCSP request contains a nonce field, the OCSP response must also contain the same nonce field.
+- 3. If an OCSP request contains a nonce field, the OCSP response must also contain the same nonce field. - 4.
+The singleExtensions in OCSP responses must not include the CRL entry extension field "reasonCode" (with the OID 2.5.29.21).